Symas/containers/openldap/README.md

-# OpenLDAP packaged by Symas
+# Supported Containers for OpenLDAP by Symas Corp.

 ## What is OpenLDAP?